-BIM is not a type of software but a methodology.
-Building Information Modeling refers to a highly collaborative real-time process for the generation and intelligent management of a building’s data which is gathered during its life cycle.
+BIM is not just a type of software, but a methodology.
+Building Information Modeling refers to a highly collaborative real-time process for the generation and intelligent management of a building’s data that is gathered during its entire life cycle.

-Continue reading to learn more about its benefit in the built industry and how it enhances different stages of the construction process.
+Continue reading to learn more about the benefits of BIM in the built environment and how it helps enhance the different stages throughout the construction process.

 What does BIM stand for?

 BIM stands for Building Information Modeling.
-The main added value of BIM is the way in which it groups the information from all of the stakeholders involved, including data such as: geometry, environment, geography, components, spatial relationships, costs, etc.
+The main added value of BIM is the way in which it groups information from all of the stakeholders involved, including data such as: geometry, environment, geography, materials, spatial relationships, costs, etc.

 This methodology makes building and infrastructure planning, design, construction, and management much more efficient and it has become a central concept in the digital transformation of the construction industry, as well as making a real impact in terms of sustainability.

-First introduced in the market in 1992, BIM began gaining traction a little over 10 years later.
-Nowadays, besides being an acronym that catches the eye of many looking into innovation in the construction industry, it has become an essential part in the sector.
+Although it was first introduced to the market in 1992, BIM started gaining traction a little over 10 years later.
+Nowadays, besides being a catchy acronym for those committed to innovation in the construction industry, it has become an essential part of the sector.

-With governments enforcing the use of BIM in new projects and a growing understanding of the benefits it offers for the AEC industry, the BIM global market is expected to grow from the 4.5 billion USD reported in 2020, to 8.8 billion USD by 2025, with North America being the spearhead followed by Europe and Asia Pacific.
+With some governments enforcing the use of BIM in new projects and a growing understanding of its benefits to the AEC industry, the BIM global market is expected to grow from the 4.5 billion USD reported in 2020, to 21.15 billion USD by 2032, with North America spearheading its use, followed by Europe and Asia Pacific.